 The region around Tulum is filled with so many incredible Mayan ruins that it’s hard to choose which ones to visit and which ones to skip.

-One of the sites I recommend you to find the time to visit is Coba.
+One of the sites I recommend you find the time to visit is Coba.
 The Coba Ruins are another archaeological site, but the good news is that they are close to Tulum and without the crowds you’ll find at Chichen Itza.

 The ancient city of Coba is most famous for the large network of stone causeways that are known as sacbes in Mayan.
 These pathways bring you to the main pyramid Nohoch Mul.

-READ MORE: Coba Ruins: A Complete Guide (2023)
+READ MORE: Coba Ruins: A Complete Guide (2024)

 Head to Playa del Carmen for Shopping and Dinner